nageshwar50/Three_Tier_Architecture/README.md

 This page is similar to creating a database.
 In the AWS region select the region where you want to create the read replica.
 In my case, It is Oregon (us-west-2).
 Give a name to your read replica, and select all the necessary configurations that we did before while creating the database.
 For your reference, I have shown everything in the below images.

 This page is similar to creating a database.
 In the AWS region select the region where you want to create the read replica.
 In my case, It is US East (N. Virginia) us-east-1.
 Give a name to your read replica, and select all the necessary configurations that we did before while creating the database.
 For your reference, I have shown everything in the below images.
-You can check your read replica on the specified region’s RDS dashboard
+You can check your read replica on the specified region’s RDS dashboard.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/2bd1fa75-2a1a-4c6d-bd39-4a1d7df42fcd)

 ## Note:
 we can’t write anything into a read replica.
 It is just read-only database.
 So when a disaster happens we just have to promote read replica so that it becomes the primary database in that region.

 ## Route 53
 Now we are going to utilize route 53 service and create two private hosted zone.  for north Virginia(us-east-1 Firstly, we are gonna create a hosted zone for us-east-1.
 Click on the Hosted Zones button on the left panel and click on the created hosted zone button on the top right corner.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/f569d641-1405-46b9-a012-db63ec036d00)

 Give any domain name because anyhow it will be private hosted zone but it would be great if you give the name same as mine (rds.com).
 Please select the private hosted zone and Select the region.
 In my case, it is us-east-1.
 And then select VPC ID.
 Make sure you select VPC that we created earlier.
-Because this hosted zone will resolve the record only in specified VPC.  and then click on the Create hosted zone
+Because this hosted zone will resolve the record only in specified VPC.  and then click on the Create hosted zone.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/7a7c7e64-9319-44c3-8403-6767ec046712)

 Click on the defined record button in the middle of the box.Here type book in the record name field.
 In the record type select CNAME.
 In the value field paste endpoint of the RDS which is in us-east-1.
 Then click on the defined record button.After successfully completing the above steps your Route 53 console look like this.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/403945c5-acaf-42ed-acb8-fc0195536c29)